History of Italian fashion: Renaissance

 Italian fashion, art, music, and philosophy flourished during the Renaissance in Italy.
-The cities of Venice, Milan, Florence, Naples, and Rome produced textiles such as velvet, silk, and wool.
+The cities of Venice, Milan, Florence, Palermo, Naples, and Rome produced textiles such as velvet, silk, and wool.
 Italian fashion grew in popularity and influence across Europe, and was preferred by one of the most powerful families in Italy, the Medicis of Florence.
 In the 15th and 16th centuries, Italian fashion was influenced by the art of Michelangelo, Leonardo da Vinci, and Raphael.
 Italian fashion was extravagant and expensive, crafted from velvet, brocade, ribbons, and jewels.

 Women's styles during the Renaissance

-In the 1460s, women's fashion shifted from high-necked gowns and braided hair wrapped around the head to layered V-shaped necklines and longer braids.
+In the 1400s, women's fashion shifted from high-necked gowns and braided hair wrapped around the head to layered V-shaped necklines and longer braids.
 Gathered and pleated skirts were popular.
 Women's fashion at the time could be defined by one word: fullness.
 While men worked to accentuate the top portion of their bodies, women did the opposite.
 The top and bust area was always fitted and the waist was to be accentuated as the tiniest part of the body.
 Then the bottom half of the body would be made to look as full as possible, with extravagant and over the top skirts.
 Wide and puffed sleeves were the popular styles and wealthy women often had fur lined sleeves.
 Clothing was not about comfort or convenience, as women would typically wear about 5 layers on an everyday basis.
 Women's dresses consisted of fitted garments worn underneath a belted dress, also called giornea.
 Unlike the men's, the women's giornea covered their feet, and originally evolved from the houppelande (a long, full-skirted gown with a high collar).
 The skirts were fitted around the waist and often pleated.
 Earlier dresses had a slit in the front that revealed the garment underneath, and later dresses had a slit on the side.
 Underneath the giornea, women wore a gamurra, a long dress that had a high waistline.
 Some had detachable sleeves.
 The undergarment was a plain linen dress, called a camicia.
 Women wore high heels called Pianelle.
 Heels were worn less for fashion at the time and more for functionality.
 Women wore heeled shoes to keep their dresses from dragging on the damp and dirty streets.